 I ended up freezing and was shaking and passed out asleep for a couple of hours with piles of Mongolian blankets and jackets on me.
 I lost a few hours of riding time but when I woke up I managed to put myself on another horse and gallop to the next station before curfew.
 Luckily, I didn’t get pneumonia or something but the hail definitely had left some bruises on me!

 Small Pocket Knife

 I would keep a Pocket Knife in your CamelBak Hydration Backpack in case you get separated from your horse.
 I would especially keep it with you if you’re a woman riding out solo, though I don’t know if it would help much against a group of Mongolian men with bad intentions… but I guess something is better than nothing!

 *Disclaimer: Not all Mongolian men have bad intentions but just like there’s good and bad people in the USA, the same can happen in the steppes.
-If you’re concerned about safety and would like to join our online travel safety course for women, please click the link to receive our special coupon!
+If you’re concerned about safety and would like to join our online travel safety course for women.
+It’s always worth checking in and find out whether we have any special offers available!
 Feel free to skip ahead to the section of the course about Mongolia and the derby.

 I strapped my jacket and saddle pack down to create as little flapping as possible so as not to spook my Mongolian ponies too much!